Hyperbolically embedded subgroups and rotating families in groups acting on hyperbolic spaces

 Note that every Lipschitz quasi-retract in our sense is a quasi-retract in the sense of \cite{Alo}.
-It was proved in \cite{Alo} and \cite{APW} that if a finitely generated group $H$ is a quasi-retract of a finitely generated group $G$, then $H$ inherits some finiteness properties and upper bounds on (higher dimensional) Dehn functions from $G$.
+It was proved in \cite{Alo} and \cite{APW} that if a finitely generated group $H$ is a quasi-retract of a finitely generated group $G$, then $H$ inherits some finiteness properties and upper bounds on Dehn functions (including higher dimensional ones) from $G$.
 Combining Theorem \ref{he-retr} with these results we obtain the following.

 \begin{cor} Let $G$ be a finitely generated group and let $H$ be a hyperbolically embedded subgroup of $G$.
 Then the following conditions hold. \begin{enumerate} \item[(a)] $H$ is finitely generated. \item[(b)] If $G$ is of type $F_n$ for some $n\ge 2$, then so is $H$.
-Moreover, we have $\delta ^{n-1} _H\preceq \delta ^{n-1}_G$.
+Moreover, the corresponding $(n-1)$-dimensional Dehn functions satisfy $\delta ^{n-1} _H\preceq \delta ^{n-1}_G$.
 In particular, if $G$ is finitely presented, then so is $H$ and $\delta _H\preceq \delta _G$. \item[(c)] If $G$ is of type $FP_n$, then so is $H$. \end{enumerate} \end{cor}

 Let us mention some other elementary results generalizing well-known properties of relatively hyperbolic groups.
 These results will be used later in this paper.

 \begin{prop} Suppose that a group $G$ is weakly hyperbolic relative to $X$ and $\Hl $.
 Then there exists a constant $A>0$ such that following conditions hold. \begin{enumerate} \item[a)] For any distinct $\lambda,\mu \in \Lambda$, and any $g\in G$, the intersection $H_\lambda ^g\cap H_\mu$ has diameter at most $A$ with respect to $\dl $.
 In particular, if $\Hl\h G$, then $|H_\lambda^g\cap H_\mu|<\infty $. \item[b)] For any $\lambda \in \Lambda $ and any $g\in G\setminus H_\lambda $, the intersection $H_\lambda ^g\cap H_\lambda$ has diameter at most $A$ with respect to $\dl $.
 In particular, if $\Hl\h G$, then $|H_\lambda \cap H_\lambda ^g|<\infty $. \end{enumerate} \end{prop}